Luizmontagner/Atlas-Gym/AtlasGym/README.md

 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub:
 1. Navigate to the repository on github and click **Settings**.
-1. From there, go to the **Source section** within the Github Pages section.
+1. From there, go to the **GitHub Pages** within the Github Pages section.
 1. Select **master branch** on the dropdown menu, and click save.
 1. Now the website is live on **https://luizmontagner.github.io/Atlas-Gym/**
 1. Any time commits and pushes are sent to Github, the Github Pages site should update shortly after.

 To run the project locally:
 1. Click the **green Clone or Download button** on the Github Repository
 1. Using the **Clone with HTTPS option**, copy the link displayed.